-So you can take underwater split-shot photos like these…
+So you can take half underwater split-shot photos like these…

 Before you start, you’ll need to invest in 2 small pieces of equipment…

-If you don’t have one already, you’ll need to get a GoPro HERO action camera.
-We use a GoPro HERO4, which isn’t the cheapest gadget out there but we have endless fun with ours, so we’d happily recommend that you take a GoPro with you on EVERY trip, just like we do – and you can get one for a decent price these days over at Amazon (here).
+If you don’t have one already, you’ll need to get yourself a GoPro HERO action camera.
+We use both a GoPro HERO7 and a GoPro HERO4, which aren’t the cheapest gadgets out there but we have endless fun with ours, so we’d happily recommend that you take a GoPro with you on EVERY trip, just like we do!.

-Have you already got a GoPro HERO 3 or HERO5?
-This Dome Port is 100% compatible with the GoPro HERO3 and HERO3+.
-If you’ve got a GoPro HERO5, then you’ll need to use this Dome Port instead.
+Have you already got a GoPro action camera?
+The Telesin Dome Port (above) is 100% compatible with the GoPro HERO3, HERO3+ and HERO4.
+If you’ve got a GoPro HERO5, HERO6 or HERO7, then you’ll need to use the SHOOT Dome Port instead.

-Once you’ve got these 2 pieces of equipment, you’re good to go!
+Once you’ve got your GoPro action camera and dome port, you’re good to go!

 STEP 1 – Set Up Your GoPro Camera